Eternln00b/WantedFBApiCalls/README.md

 # Wanted FB Api Calls
-A modern way to brute force an access to a Facebook page written in Bash.

 You don't have to know the e-mail or the phone number of your victim.
 You just have to know the account ID and you have to choose your dictionary file.

-Despite the fact you don't have to looking for private informations with my script, there are disavantages.
+Despite the fact you don't have to looking for private informations with my script, there are disavantages :
-This tool is more a proof of concept than a real effective hacking tool.
-The multithreading isn't possible ( the parallelised jobs too ).
-You can only test approx 10 ~ 15 passwords per one account sequentially.
-Otherwise, the API will block the login feature and probably block your IP address.
-This script could be useful if you are looking for old and unused accounts with a weak password in order to use them as bot.
-Of course, you have to edit the code yourself in order to make this effective.
+- This tool is more a proof of concept than a hacking tool.
+- The multithreading isn't possible ( parallelised jobs too ).
+- You can only test approx 10 ~ 15 passwords per one account sequentially.
+Otherwise, the API will block the login feature and probably your IP address.

+<pre>usage : ./bruteForceFbGraphApi.sh -u ${UID} -d ${txt_dict} </pre>